0.6 Percent as a Decimal: A practical guide

 Q4: Are there any situations where converting percentages to decimals is unnecessary?

 A4: While converting to decimals is often required for calculations, in some situations, expressing the value as a percentage might be more intuitive or easily understandable for non-technical audiences.
-To give you an idea, reporting survey results as percentages is often preferred for clarity.
-Even so, underlying calculations will still likely require the decimal form.
+Here's one way to look at it: reporting survey results as percentages is often preferred for clarity.
+Still, underlying calculations will still likely require the decimal form.

 Q5: What are some common errors to avoid when converting percentages to decimals?